NIASZIIH Healing Clinic

 Cappy Kirsch is a NIASZIIH practitioner and a 5th year NIASZIIH healing student.
 She is also a Certified Healing Touch Practitioner and Licensed Massage Therapist in private practice.
 Although her focus has been relief of pain on the physical level through a muscle-specific approach, she was drawn to NIASZIIHhealing in order to effect more transformative change.
 To continue your healing work, contact her for an appointment at www. vibrantbeing.com.

 Cristin Whiting, throughout her life, has been drawn to explore what it is to be alive and the complex beauty of human relationships.
-She became a clinical psychologist to work with people in their healing of life patterns that block their experience of vitality, wholeness and connection.
-As an extension of that same intention, Cristin later became a yoga teacher and is now a 4th year NIASZIIHhealing student.
+She became a clinical psychologist to work with people in healing life patterns that block their experience of vitality, wholeness and connection.
+As an extension of that same intention, Cristin later became a yoga teacher and entered the study and practice of shamanic healing.
+She has been initiated in the rites of the Nusta Karpay and Nusta T’ikariy of the Peruvian Andes, and as a shaman in NIASZIIH lineage.
 It is the alchemy of these healing traditions that guide her work.
-Find her online at www.roadtoblissws.com.
+Find her online at www.road2bliss.com.

 Laura Wind is a 4th year NIASZIIH student who spent 10 years as a church musician and educator, and 20 years as an ordained pastor.
 She brings a love of music, learning, and the core belief that deep transformational healing comes from an authentic relationship to one's self, and that community can serve as a catalyst in healing.
 She performs as a musician, leads workshops, is a published author, and enjoys gardening.
 Laura draws from many different wisdom traditions and feels deeply the interconnectedness of all life.
 To contact Laura, email: firstname.lastname@example.org